hibaf1234/Portfolio/README.md

 - **AI Bots**
       - Set up AI Bots that will Buy for you

-# NYC Airbnb Data Analysis
+# DataCamp: NYC Airbnb Data Analysis

 In the Exploring the NYC Airbnb Market project, I will apply data importing and cleaning skills to analyze the Airbnb market in New York.
 I will ingest and combine the data from multiple file types, and clean strings and format dates to extract accurate information.